TafadzwaMangena/quick_play--tic-tac-toe/README.md

   - The information space is right below the game mode area to inform the user's whose turn it is to play and also who has won the game or if a game ended in a draw.
   - The game grid is the section where users place their marks, X or O.
   - The results container is placed below the game grid to dispaly Player 1 and Player 2's scores as well as the games drawn.
-  - Lastly the page has two buttons to play the next round and also to restart the game clearing all data stored in previous game.
+  - Lastly the page has two buttons to play the next round and also to restart the game which redirects user to a dialog to confirm game restart.

   GAME AREA PIC

+- ### Dialog:

+  - The dialog is displayed Modally to stop the user from interacting with anything other than the dialog itself.
+  - The user has two button options to restart the game or return to the current game.
+  - Once either of the buttons is clicked the game returns to current game or new game.
+  - Lastly the dialog has an aqua background and a backdrop of grey to make it visually attractive and easy to read.

+  DIALOG PIC

 - ### Game Rules: